bet4a/d3wiki/Treemap-Layout.md

 If *size* is specified, sets the available layout size to the specified two-element array of numbers representing *x* and *y*.
 If *size* is not specified, returns the current size, which defaults to 1×1.

+<a name="padding" href="#wiki-padding">#</a> treemap.**padding**([*padding*])

+Get or set the padding for each treemap cell, in pixels.
+The padding determines the amount of extra space to reserve between the parent and its children; this space can be used to indicate the hierarchy through enclosure, or to reserve space for parent labels.
+If no padding is used, then the leaves of the tree will completely fill the layout's size.

+If *padding* is specified, sets the new padding and returns the treemap layout; if *padding* is not specified, returns the current padding.
+The padding may be specified several ways:

+* A null value disables padding; null is equivalent to zero.
+* A number indicates uniform padding, in pixels, on all four sides.
+* An array of numbers indicates the top, right, left and bottom padding values.

+The padding may also be specified as a function which returns one of the three above values.

 <a name="round" href="Treemap-Layout#wiki-round">#</a> treemap.<b>round</b>([<i>round</i>])

 If *round* is specified, sets whether or not the treemap layout will round to exact pixel boundaries.
 This can be nice to avoid antialiasing artifacts in SVG.
 If *round* is not specified, returns whether the treemap will be rounded.